 How Do You Make Gogi Jun?

 Gogi Jun is an easy Korean Recipe that anyone can make.
 There are basically two tricks that I do to make this recipe taste great.
 The first trick is how I season my beef, I actually use a spice that is totally not Korean, but it tastes great.
-Next you need to know how to get the flour and egg to stick.
+Next you need to know how to get the flour and egg to stick to the meat without falling off.
 My family asks me often how I make the beef jun taste so great, I kind of smile, and say with my love.
 But I am going to reveal my secret here.

-There’s additional recipe information that we want to share with you.
-We reserve our tips, tricks, and secrets for registered members.
-Please either login or create a fee account by registering.
-Its easy to register with your social media account, all we need is your email address.
+There’s two tricks that go with making this recipe that we want to share with you.
+We reserve our best tips, tricks, and secrets for registered members or people who will share our content.
+Please either login or create a free account by registering or simply use a social media account to shrare.

-Gather the ingredients for making gouge jun.
+Gather the ingredients for making gogi jun.
 Then read the tricks found here.

 Slice the beef at a diagonal bias to create pieces that are about (1 1/2 x 2inch) or (3.5 x 5cm).

 Repeat this process to slice all the beef to this size.